Marwan-9/arithmetic-unit-logisim/readme.md

 # Arithmetic Unit Circuit
-An arithmetic unit circuit capable of adding, subtracting and multiplying two signed magnitude numbers, implemented using Logisim.
+An arithmetic unit circuit capable of adding, subtracting and multiplying two signed numbers, implemented using Logisim.

 ## Overview